Step 1: Subdivision Proposal

 Step 9: Registration at Land Titles

-The Subdivision Approval Letter and supporting documentation is registered at Alberta Land Titles by the applicant or the Alberta Land Surveyor on the applicant’s behalf.
-Alberta Land Titles is where new land titles are creased for the newly created lots.
-The applicant has one year to register with Alberta Land Titles.
+The Subdivision Approval Letter and supporting documentation is registered at Alberta Land Titles by the applicant or by the Alberta Land Surveyor on the applicant’s behalf.
+The applicant has one year from the date of approval to register with Alberta Land Titles.